-Living within a community and sharing space is an accepted part of the college learning experience.
+Living within a community and sharing space is an integral part of the college learning experience.
 Therefore, accommodation requests for a single room will be granted only when this is a necessity based on a student's disability(ies).
 Students making the request for a single room based on their disability will work through the Disability Services Office (DSO).
 Students must submit documentation from a licensed professional that supports the need for a single room.
 The Housing Accommodation Committee, made up of representatives from the DSO and Residence Life, with a representative from the Wellness Center, when needed, will review submitted documentation to determine if it is sufficient to support that the typical adjustments to having a roommate are not possible due to the student's disability.

-Submission of a housing accommodation request does not guarantee availability of housing.
-The University strives to find the most appropriate housing for students with accommodation needs.
-However, due to the limited size of the campus and number of housing options, timely submission of paperwork is essential.
-Should a student be placed in a single room as an accommodation, the student will be charged the traditional double room occupancy rate.
-This should be reflected on the student's hill.
+If a student is placed in a single room as an accommodation, the student will be charged the traditional double room occupancy rate.
+This will be reflected on the student's bill.

-A returning student who has been approved for specific housing accommodation(s) is not required to participate in the Housing Selection process, but will need to complete the online Point Tally and online Returner Application for a Single Room and also inform the Disability Services Office of their intent to maintain their current accommodation approximately two weeks prior to the housing selection deadline.
+A returning student who has been approved for specific housing accommodation(s) is not required to participate in the general Housing Selection process but will need to complete the online Point Tally and online Returner Application for a Single Room.
+They will also inform the Disability Services Office of their intent to maintain their current accommodation approximately two weeks prior to the housing selection deadline.
+DSO will reach out with a reminder to sign up for DSO Housing Selection.
 Upon receipt of the student's response that they plan to continue using their accommodation, the representative from the DSO office will offer the student available times to come in and choose their room with representative from Residence Life and the DSO.
-At this time the student should indicate their building preference.
 The student's indicated housing preference as well as the student's earned housing points will be considered when offering room placements to the student.
 Please note that, if a student's preference is a campus apartment building, the student will not be able to select their apartment-mates.

 Roommate conflicts are not sufficient cause for the request of a single room.
 When a roommate conflict is the prevailing concern, the student must first attempt to resolve the conflict through mediation involving Residential Life staff, counseling and other services offered by the University.
-If there is sufficient documentation to prove that a single is necessary, all other options are completely exhausted and a room is available, the student will be granted the single room as an accommodation but continue to be charged the double occupancy rate.
+If there is sufficient documentation to prove that a single room is necessary, all other options are completely exhausted and a room is available, the student will be granted the single room but continue to be charged the double occupancy rate.